-Complete or partial loss of sensation and/or movement in the legs and often in part of, or the entire trunk.
-It is caused by an injury to the spinal cord in the thoracic (trunk) or below.
+Complete or partial loss of sensation and/or movement in the legs and often in part of, or the entire torso.
+It is caused by an injury to the spinal cord in the thoracic region (torso) or below.

 Pneumonia

 An infection in the lungs.